 Creating and Optimizing Social Media Campaigns

-The most powerful ability that social media enables for a marketing campaign is the optimization that is available in real-time.
-There’s no longer a need to wait for trends to develop before understanding them, it can all be done as new trends are unfolding.
+The most powerful ability that social media enables for a marketing campaign is real-time optimization.
+There’s no longer a need to wait for trends to develop before understanding them; you can react as fast as new trends unfold.

 Account optimization: (general audit of social media)

 Accounts must be optimized.
-Pictures, posts, and outreach all need to be organized and presented in a way that is appealing and attractive to target audiences and demographics.
-This way customers can more easily understand who and what they are dealing with and how it relates better to them.
+Pictures, posts, and outreach all need to be organized and presented in an appealing and attractive way to target audiences and different demographics.
+This way, customers can easily understand who and what they are dealing with and how it relates to them.

-A straightforward concept also known as social media optimization or SMO, this is the way a business can understand, analyze (Analyzing Data) and adjust its content.
-This allows a business to stay in line with best practices, staying nimble and reflective of their social media presence.
+Also known as social media optimization or SMO, this is how a business can understand, analyze, and adjust its content.
+This allows a business to stay in line with best practices and remain reflective of its social media presence.

-A business wants to be found, and the best way to do that is to make it easily searchable.
-Just like SEO deals with search engine results on the front page, SMO does the same thing for social media searches.
+If a business wants to be found, it is best to make it easily searchable.
+Like SEO deals with search engine results, SMO does the same for social media searches.

-Just like with SEO optimization, only instead of search engine results, social media results are used.
-Having the right keywords makes marketing materials easier to find and more likely to show up on a search.
+This works similarly to SEO; instead of search engine results, social media results are used.
+Having the right keywords makes marketing materials easier to find and more likely to appear in a search.

 Include relevant hashtags and keywords in the bio section

 A lot of social media content is organized by category.
-Hashtags are a great way to make sure that those looking for a specific category or type of business can find it.
-Having the proper keywords in a bio will also make that bio more likely to be found on a search.
+Hashtags are a great way to ensure those looking for a specific category or type of business can find it.
+Having the proper keywords in a bio will also make it more likely to be found in a search.

-Users can even search for both hashtags and keywords.
-If both are utilized then the likelihood that a search result will be beneficial is increased even further.
+Users can even search for hashtags and keywords.
+If both are utilized, the likelihood that a search result will be beneficial increases even further.
 Specificity is the key to being found in the largest marketplace in human history.

 Fill out the “About” section on every social media platform

-A major goal of social media marketing (Social Media Marketing) is to humanize a company or business.
-An essential step in this process is to fill out the about section.
-Potential customers, especially on social media, want to deal with companies that align with their interests and values, so don’t leave any doubt in their minds.
+A major goal of social media marketing is to humanize a company or business.
+An essential step in this process is to populate the about section.
+Potential customers, particularly on social media, want to deal with companies that align with their interests and values.
+So don’t leave any doubt in their minds.

-A proper “About” section will give prospective customers a clear idea of the business they are dealing with.
-This can set apart those who are serious about expanding their outreach into the marketplace, and those who aren’t.
-It also shows that a business cares about connecting with its customers.
+A good “about” section will give prospective customers a clear idea of the business they are dealing with.
+This can set apart those serious about expanding their outreach from those who aren’t.
+It also shows a business cares about connecting with its customers.

 Content strategy optimization:

-Content (Content Marketing) on social media that is results-driven and relevant is more likely to be viewed.
-Developing a strategy to ensure that what is posted stays relevant and up to date is the best way to achieve this goal.
+Social media content that is results-driven and relevant is more likely to be viewed.
+Developing a strategy to ensure posts stay relevant and up-to-date is the best way to achieve this goal.

 Establish a consistent publishing frequency:

-Fresh content is what drives social media interaction.
+Fresh content drives social media interaction.
 Old posts are quickly lost in the sea of content that is generated every second of the day.
-A reliable frequency of new content is what will separate the winners from the losers when it comes to social media optimization.
+A reliable frequency of new content separates the winners from the losers when it comes to social media optimization.

 Determine which platforms should be focused on:

-As described above, remember that most social media platforms have a certain crowd that prefers to use them.
+As mentioned above, remember that most social media platforms have a specific audience who prefers to use them.
 Some, notably Facebook, are so large that they have a huge reach across demographics and social strata, but others are much more specific, like TikTok or Twitter.

 Individual post optimization

-Each and every post that is put up can be optimized as part of an overall social media strategy.
-This is the best way to ensure that each post is seen and remains relevant to the target audience (Growing and Engaging an Audience).
+Each post can be optimized as part of an overall social media strategy.
+This is the best way to ensure each post is seen and relevant to the target audience.

 Write relevant captions that support the business’ promotions and incentives

-Relevant captions are captions that relate to the business promotion, product, or service and are often unique to the platform.
+Relevant captions relate to the business promotion, product, or service; and are often unique to the platform.
 For instance, a relevant caption for a product on Instagram may not be the best option when advertising on Twitter.

-A great caption will not only relate to the promotion/incentive, it will draw viewers in.
-Getting potential customers to click on an ad or promotion depends on having a great caption that speaks to them on a personal level as well.
+A great caption relates to the promotion/incentive and draws viewers in.
+Getting potential customers to click an ad or promotion is dependent on having a great caption that speaks to them on a personal level.

 Include relevant hashtags, keywords, and a call to action

-To get noticed, relevant hashtags and keywords have to be used.
-This is how people will see what is being posted.
+Relevant hashtags and keywords must be used.
+This is how people see what is being posted.
 A call to action should inspire action to change the status quo, such as purchasing a specific item to make life easier or safer, etc.

-The world of social media is ever-changing, and only links which are optimized should stay on a page.
-This means legacy, or older links, will often need to be changed or updated in order to stay current.
-Check the links on profiles, services, and affiliates to ensure that this is continuing to happen.
+The world of social media is ever-changing, and only links that are optimized should stay on a page.
+This means legacy or older links will often need to be changed or updated in order to stay current.
+Check the links on profiles, services, and affiliates to ensure this happens.